reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/util/c8y_util_repeat.md

 ### Options

 ```
       --first int               only include first x lines.
 0 = all lines
       --format string           format string to be applied to each input line (default "%s")
   -h, --help                    help for repeat
+      --infinite                Repeat infinitely.
+You will need to ctrl-c it to stop it
       --input string            input value to be repeated (required) (accepts pipeline)
       --offset int              offset the output index counter. default = 0.
-      --randomDelayMax int   random maximum delay in milliseconds, must be larger than randomDelayMin. -1 = disabled. (default -1)
+      --randomDelayMax string   random maximum delay after each request, i.e. 5ms, 1.2s.
+It must be larger than randomDelayMin.
+0 = disabled. (default "0ms")
-      --randomDelayMin int   random minimum delay in milliseconds, must be less than randomDelayMax. -1 = disabled (default -1)
+      --randomDelayMin string   random minimum delay after each request, i.e. 5ms, 1.2s.
+It must be less than randomDelayMax.
+0 = disabled (default "0ms")
       --randomSkip float32      randomly skip line based on a percentage, probability as a float: 0 to 1, 1 = always skip, 0 = never skip, -1 = disabled (default -1)
       --skip int                skip first x input lines
       --times int               number of times to repeat the input (default 1)
       --useLineCount            Use line count for the index instead of repeat counter
 ```

 ### Options inherited from parent commands